• Home

 Recommended Video

-“Our committee’s work brought us face to face with some of higher education’s greatest challenges and blind spots,” the report reads.
+“Our committee’s work brought us face-to-face with some of higher education’s greatest challenges and blind spots,” the report reads.

 A recent Gallup poll found public trust in higher education fell to just 36% in 2023 and 2024, a low among a series of controversies facing the institutions.
 While that number was back up to 42% in 2025, it remains near historical lows.
 But the pressure extends beyond reputational issues.
-People today are questioning the value proposition of the four-year degree as AI threatens to automate many white-collar roles across industries spanning law, business, engineering, and computer science.
+People today are questioning the value proposition of a four-year degree as AI threatens to automate many white-collar roles across industries spanning law, business, engineering, and computer science.

 ‘Grade like we mean it’